-In some venues, such as exhibition and conference centres, take care that temporary stands or exhibits do not obscure fire extinguishers or manual call points.
-Consider providing temporary fire points to suit the circumstances of the activity taking place.
+At events such as exhibitions you must take care that temporary stands or exhibits do not obscure extinguishers or manual call points.

 Number and type of extinguishers

 Typically for the Class A fire risk, the provision of one water-based extinguisher for approximately every 200m2 of floor space, with a minimum of two extinguishers per floor, will normally be adequate.